envisionme/autofill/README.txt

 into a simple but very effective autofill field to explain the users how to fill in the fields.
 And as the user clicks in the textfield, textarea, then the help text will simply disappear and allow the user to fill in the information as described.
-In laymen's term this module enables admin user to pre-populate a textfield, and textarea with values to describe how users should fill in the form according to the way that the admin users would like it to be filled in. eg, link text field: you could add -> http://
+In layman's term this module enables admin user to pre-populate a textfield, and textarea with values to describe how users should fill in the form according to the way that the admin users would like it to be filled in. eg, link text field: you could add -> http://

-The admin user wil be able to use color to describe the default value and prepopulate value color, for better assistance to the user who has to fill in the form.
+The admin user will be able to use color to describe the default value and prepopulate value color, for better assistance to the user who has to fill in the form.
 Admin user will be enabled to fill in the setting page form